Lufax Holding: Leading fintech platform with attractive long-term potential

-Lufax has strong fundamentals and high net margin, which is more typical for established companies.
+Lufax has strong fundamentals and a high net margin, which is more typical for established companies.
 Over the last 2 years, the growth has slowed down as Lufax was transforming their business, but we believe the company has the potential to grow fast in the next years, as they are eying to foster their domestic business but also expand internationally.

 Risk 1: Competitors in the fintech space

 Fintech is a growing and attractive market in China.
 The competitors in the consumer loans market, as well as the wealth management, include internet giants Alibaba, Tencent, and JD.com, new startups, and also traditional banks.

 To remain competitive, it is important for Lufax to focus on offering superior experience and personalized offerings.
 We believe Lufax is positioned well to serve their specific segment of small businesses and affluent clients.

 The fintech market is fast-growing and Chinese authorities are keeping a close eye to have appropriate regulations in place.
 With easy access to loans via apps, concerns are growing about internet lending practices and potential defaults.
 The regulatory changes can have a significant impact on the business, as was the case for Ant and JD Digital with their postponed IPOs.

 The authorities are also taking steps to allow traditional banks to be more competitive, for example by no longer restricting the daily interest rates for credit cards.
 This gives banks flexibility to lower interest rates in order to compete with online lenders or charge higher interest rates for higher-risk clients.

 The proposed regulations are also expected to restrict the data collection so that the companies only collect data that is necessary.
 This may eventually impact the accuracy of the risk assessment models that fintech companies use, as they oftentimes also collect data that is ‘nice-to-have.